Need Help? Just Ask.

 Following an accident at work the employer is likely to be found liable as a result of negligent behaviour.
 They need to ensure that there are health and safety regulations in place so as to ensure that the risk of an accident occurring is minimised.
 In order to do this they are required to provide training and personal protective equipment (PPE) to all employees.
 It is also important that employees are made aware of potential risks associated with their work prior to carrying out the activities involved with this.
 This can help to prevent workplace accidents and injuries.

-A workplace that is not properly maintained or does not have the adequate safety measures in place may present risk of accident to the employees.
-Clavicle injuries* usually occur in the workplace because of a slip, trip or fall as a result of:
+A workplace that is not properly maintained or does not have the adequate safety measures in place may present the risk of an accident occurring to an employee.
+Clavicle injuries usually occur in the workplace because of a slip, trip or fall as a result of:

 In such cases, liability may rest on the employer if it is proven that they did not provide a hazard free working environment.